edwincitox/autorclone/README.md

-〽️ AutoRclone
-AutoRclone is a python script built do copy google drives files and folders.
+〽️ AutoRclone is a python script built do copy google drives files and folders.